 Two-thirds of our research is rated as “world-leading” or “internationally excellent” (REF 2014), and you learn from and work alongside our expert staff.

 Our research covers a wide spectrum of biology – from the cell right through to communities and ecosystems.
-Key academic staff for this course includes Dr Selwa Alsam, who is researching hospital-related infections and human microbial diseases including MRSE, wound infections and infection control.
+Key academic staff for this course includes Dr Selwa Alsam, who is researching hospital-related infections and human microbial diseases including MRSA, wound infections and infection control.

 The University of Essex has a Women’s Network to support female staff and students and was awarded the Athena SWAN Institutional Bronze Award in November 2013 in recognition of its continuing work to support women in STEM.